 Tumor rejection antigens have also been defined for human tumors: specific peptides, presented on MHC‑I, that are recognized by specific T cells isolated from a patient.
 Why do these anti-tumor cells exist at all?
 Tumors are part of immunological self, and T cells recognizing self should have been eliminated in the thymus by negative selection!
 For each tumor rejection antigen, there is an explanation for the fact that the respective T cell clones weren't eliminated:

 It is common to find immune responses against tumor rejection antigens in manifest tumors, but only in exceptional cases they succeed in fighting back the tumor (occasionally, spontaneous remissions of malignant melanoma have been observed).
-However, tumor elimination at a pre-diagnostic stage cannot be excluded; such an event would never come to our attention.
-So, the big question is: does immune surveillance against tumors exist at all?
+However, regular tumor elimination at a pre-diagnostic stage cannot be excluded; such an event would never come to our attention.
+So, the big question is: how effective is the immune system against naturally occurring malignant cells?

 In planning immunity-boosting interventions against cancer, an important concern is not to prompt an immune reaction against the tissue from which the tumor originates.
 In the strategies attempted to treat melanoma, this danger is exemplified by the occurrence of vitiligo.